 - Bengali Fish Fry Recipe(originally an Indian fish cutlets)

 - Prawn cutlet or Chingri macher cutlet

-You may try this fish croquette recipe during our upcoming bengali festival “Durga puja”.
+You may try this fish croquettes recipe during our upcoming bengali festival “Durga puja”.

 Even if you have any doubts or questions about this recipe, you can ask me too by writing it down in my comment section.
 I will surely answer your questions.

-Macher chop – a bengali style fish croquette recipe
+Macher chop – a bengali style fish croquettes recipe

 Prep time: 25 mins

 Cooking time: 20 mins

 - 4 Katla /rui macher peti(300 gms fish belly)